Directed by

 When TED Talks premiered, in the summer of 2006, my role was to lay the foundation for what would become a Peabody Award winning collection of ideas and inspiration from TED’s roster of authors, architects, rockstars, astronauts, knights, and Nobel laureates.

 TED had been around since 1984, as an exclusive, live event.
-TED toyed with bringing its talks to tv in the early 2000s – so everyone called it career suicide (for TED and for me) when I came on board and suggested putting them online, instead.
+I came on in the mid 2000s, when TED was toying with bringing its talks to tv – so everyone called it career suicide (for TED and for me) when I suggested putting them online, instead.
 I built and ran TED’s video department, overseeing everything we did with video for nearly seven years, and, by the time I stepped down, more than 1000 episodes were watched and shared almost a billion times... online, on planes, on tv, too... even in outer space.

 I went from from nobody knowing where I worked (at first), to being accused of having the best job in the world (once I’d left).
 As I transitioned out, my last business cards simply read: “Film Director at Large.”
 I loved those cards.